Common Name(s): Balsam fir

 Common Uses: Construction lumber, paper (pulpwood), plywood, and other utility wood purposes.

-Comments: Balsam Fir is a favorite Christmas tree species, and its resin is used to make Canada balsam.
-Such resin (when purified) has very good optical qualities, and was used as an adhesive in bonding optical elements and lenses up until the 1940s, when it was replaced by synthetic resins.
+Comments: Balsam fir is a popular Christmas tree species, and it’s closely related to the perennial favorite Fraser fir (Abies fraseri)—a smaller tree not used commercially for timber.
+Resin from the tree is used to make Canada balsam.
+Once purified, the resin has very good optical qualities, and was used as an adhesive in bonding optical elements and lenses up until the 1940s, when it was replaced by synthetic resins.

-Fir is divided into different groupings, with the primary species in the western United States belonging to the white fir group, while Balsam Fir being the sole commercial species in eastern North America.
+Commercial fir lumber is divided into eastern and western groupings, with six primary species in the western United States, leaving balsam fir as the sole commercial species in eastern North America.

-Many species of fir have excellent stiffness-to-weight ratios, rivaling other softwood species such as Sitka spruce (known for its combination of low density and relatively high modulus of elasticity).
+Many species of fir have excellent stiffness-to-weight ratios, rivaling other softwood species such as Sitka spruce (Picea sitchensis)—another softwood species known to luthiers for its combination of low density and relatively high modulus of elasticity).